Computational Fluid Dynamics

 OBJECTIVES

-The course will give students a basic knowledge of the numerical methods applied to solve problems in the fields of hydraulics and fluid dynamics, learning to apply them with awareness also through the use of dedicated software.
+At the end of the Course, the student will have acquired a basic knowledge of the numerical methods applied to hydraulic and fluid dynamic analysis, learning how to apply them with awareness, also through the use of dedicated software packages.

 DESCRIPTION